Rachel MacFarlane

 Her work is in public and private collections including Doris McCarthy Gallery at the University of Toronto, Jim and Susan Hill Collection, Equitable Bank, Stikeman Elliot, Royal Bank of Canada, Scotiabank, and The Donovan Collection at the University of Toronto.
 She is currently a Part-Time Lecturer at Rutgers University and has provided numerous artist talks including Concordia University, University of Toronto, OCAD University, NSCAD University and Sheridan College.

-She is represented by Nicholas Metivier Gallery in Toronto, Norberg Hall Gallery in Calgary and Hollis Taggart Gallery in NYC.
+She is represented by Hollis Taggart Gallery in NYC and Norberg Hall Gallery in Calgary.

 To see her full c.v. click here.